 Overview

-On March 8, 2024, Plaintiffs filed motions for preliminary approval of a total $127.2 million in settlements against Tyson Foods and JBS USA Food.
-If granted approval by the court, preliminarily approved settlements will total $138.5 million.
+On September 10, 2024, Cargill, National Beef Packing, and Hormel Foods agreed a $57.4 million settlement and filed a joint notice of settlement with the court.
+Earlier this year, on March 8, 2024, Plaintiffs filed motions for preliminary approval of a total $127.2 million in settlements against Tyson Foods and JBS USA Food.
+Pending final approval, settlements thus far total $200 million.

 February 27, 2023, Judge Philip A. Brimmer for the United States District Court of Colorado granted preliminary approval of a $11.25 million settlement with Seaboard Foods and Perdue Foods, and stayed proceedings against Webber Meng Sahl and Co.
 Inc., the data consulting firm implicated in this wage suppression antitrust class action for allegedly helping eleven of the country’s largest beef and pork producers exchange compensation data.
 Litigation against other defendants continues.